CausticKirbyZ/cryprompt/README.md

     _description: this is a description for everyone
     with:
       a:
-        _description: this is a description for a
+        _description: this is a description for "a" after "with"
         - hat
         - shirt
         - shoes